 The bags work with most everything even liquids.
 I have only had to buy freezer baggies once last year and I still haven't used them all, plus I don't feel like I am throwing my money away when I need to throw out a bag.
 Look around at the other bags that come into your house and I am sure they can all be put to another use.

 I save all the bags from loaves of bread because they can be used in so many ways.
 Any chicken bones we have go into a bread bag that I toss into the freezer until I'm ready to pressure cook them for our dog.
 Then, I know if I see a bread bag, it's bones.
 I also use bread bags when I patty meat for burgers.
 I slip one on each hand.
-It never fails, I need to add seasoning or grab something while I'm working on the meat.

 By Kelli from Sentani, Indonesia

 Being a farmer and rancher's wife, we are always looking for ways to save.
 In the summer months, the men are in the fields a lot, and take their lunch.
 They use so much bread that I save the bread bags, cut them off a little and use for bags for their lunch items to go in.

 I use an empty Kleenex box, stand it up on end next to the inside wall of a cupboard, and put all my bread bags, bun bags, etc. that I want to save in it.
 I reuse them when I make bread or bake buns.

 Never toss those bags when you've finished a loaf of bread.
 They are great for storing home baked goods either to freeze or store in your cupboard - saves on using and washing your plastic containers - less time spent and water used.